Jixi123/Computer_Vision/HW2/README.md

 ![ar](https://github.com/Jixi123/Computer_Vision/assets/86895390/1ae67895-31b9-4020-9685-c1a37209755f)

 Finally, for extra credit, we were tasked with creating a script that took two images and stitched them together to create a panorama.
-I took the images below myself right outside of my dorm building.
+I took the images below myself right outside of my dorm building in the courtyard.

 The two original images
 <img src="https://github.com/Jixi123/Computer_Vision/assets/86895390/e2ba0fae-596c-4fa5-abd4-e8d419a7bddd" width="20%" height="20%">